Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

 Recurrent, HPV Pos.
-Head, Neck Squamous Cell Cancer- Enhanced Therapies - PeopleBeatingCancer says last year
+Head, Neck Squamous Cell Cancer- Enhanced Therapies - PeopleBeatingCancer says a couple of years ago

 […] my oncologist told me that I was end-stage and that there was nothing more they could do for me.
 I then underwent Antineoplaston therapy (ANP) from the Burzynski Research Institute (BRI) in Houston…I think ANP cured me but I am only one person.
 My point is that while ANP took me from end-stage […]